Complexity of Eliminating (Majority) Illusion in Directed Networks: Introduction

-Conditions for existence of Majority illusion in directed networks and how they differ from the undirected case have been studied \cite{kreutzer2017majority,anastos2021majority,broersma2025extending}.
-Majority illusion also affects information diffusion, an extremely well studied problem, where a target set is elected to maximize influence.
-The target set selection problem \cite{kempe2005influential} finds a minimum set of vertices to assign a color to maximize the spread of the given color.
-The color spreads as vertices get colored based on a threshold of colored vertices in their neighborhood.
-Bredereck and Elkind \cite{bredereck2017manipulating} considered the problem of maximizing opinion diffusion under majority settings with the help of bribery (or influence) and established a connection between their model and the target set problem.
-Furthermore, controlling election can be easier by influencing agents' opinion in a social network \cite{faliszewski2022opinion,wu2022manipulating} Our problem connects naturally to graph modification problems, where the goal is to identify a minimum size vertex subset such that deleting or modifying it satisfies a desired graph property.
-Classic examples include vertex cover, dominating set, and feedback vertex set, which are all NP-hard but admit fixed-parameter tractable (FPT) algorithms under certain structural parameters \cite{cygan2015parameterized}.
+Conditions for the existence of majority illusion in directed networks and how they differ from the undirected case have been studied \cite{kreutzer2017majority,anastos2021majority,broersma2025extending}.
+Majority illusion also affects information diffusion, an extremely well studied problem, where a target set is elected to maximize influence \cite{kempe2005influential}.
+Bredereck and Elkind \cite{bredereck2017manipulating} considered the problem of maximizing opinion diffusion under majority dynamics with the help of bribery (or influence) and established a connection between their model and the target set problem.
+Furthermore, controlling the election can be easier by influencing agents' opinion in a social network \cite{faliszewski2022opinion,wu2022manipulating}.
+Our problem connects naturally to graph modification problems, where the goal is to identify a minimum size vertex subset such that deleting or modifying it satisfies a desired graph property \cite{cygan2015parameterized}.